awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/product-submission.md

 +  Pricing is specified for all enabled instance types \(for hourly, hourly\_monthly and hourly\_annual pricing models\)
 +  Monthly pricing is specified \(for hourly\_monthly and monthly pricing models\)

- If you have any questions or comments about automated AMI building, contact the [https://aws.amazon.com/marketplace/management/contact-us/](https://aws.amazon.com/marketplace/management/contact-us/) team\.
+ If you have any questions or comments about automated AMI building, contact the [AWS Marketplace Seller Operations](https://aws.amazon.com/marketplace/management/contact-us/) team\.